 - Food lacks the deep flavor and complexity of charcoal and wood fired smokers

-- Lots of cheap units are out there in the marketplace that are a total waste of money
+- Lots of cheaply made units are out there in the marketplace

 From a general design perspective, drum smokers are about as simple and basic as it gets.
 That’s not necessarily a bad thing though, as some incredible award winning BBQ has been made from drum smokers before.